-Chlorpyrifos is an organophosphate pesticide used since 1965 on food and oil crops, and cotton – and on golf courses.
+Chlorpyrifos is a highly toxic organophosphate pesticide used since 1965 on food and oil crops, and cotton – and on golf courses.
 It is the most widely used conventional pesticide in the United States.
-Over time, the Environmental Protection Agency (EPA) has narrowed the acceptable uses for this pesticide, as research revealed serious health risks.
+Over time, the Environmental Protection Agency (EPA) has narrowed the acceptable uses for this pesticide, as research revealed serious health and ecological risks.
 For instance, in 2000, the EPA banned the use of chlorpyrifos for household use (except for child resistant ant and roach traps) and on tomatoes.

 On April 5, 2017 EPA formally denied a petition by environmental groups to ban all food applications of the pesticide, and stated it will delay reassessment until the statutory deadline of October 1, 2022.
 On April 5, 2017 environmental groups filed a motion with the Ninth Circuit asking the court to enforce EPA’s deadline to respond to their petition to ban the chemical, arguing EPA presented no new evidence that the chemical was safe.
 On June 5, 2017 NRDC and other environmental groups as well as seven states filed an administrative appeal with EPA “challenging the agency’s failure to finalize the ban on chlorpyrifos.”
 The Ninth Circuit appeal was rejected on July 18, 2017.